 One study estimates that, in the United States alone, more than 4 million surgeries were canceled over the peak 12 weeks of disruption due to COVID-19.
 Another report suggests a 70 percent drop in surgeries.
 Specialists like orthopedists and plastic surgeons rely heavily on elective surgeries for the bulk of their income.

 The healthcare system as a whole is struggling — facing a 55 to 70 percent decrease in revenue, thanks to the sudden absence of in-person visits.
-Nearly half of medical practices have furloughed staff, and 22 percent have made permanent layoffs.
+Nearly half of the medical practices have furloughed staff, and 22 percent have made permanent layoffs.

 The urgent care industry also took a hit.
-However, while the rest of the industry slowly begins to figure out how to reverse the losses, American Family Care (AFC) bounced back quickly and set records.
+However, while the rest of the industry slowly began to figure out how to reverse the losses, American Family Care (AFC) bounced back quickly and set records.
 Patient visits to AFC locations across the country are now up 58 percent in a year-over-year comparison.
 Visits to other urgent care facilities are still down.

-One of the reasons for the fast turnaround was the quick response by AFC to switch from in-person visits to virtual appointments – launching the AFC/Telecare portal which provides online patient assessment/screening of COVID-19 symptoms or any other healthcare problems, such as acute illnesses and trauma, help managing chronic illness and prescription medication.
+One of the reasons for the fast turnaround was the quick response by AFC to switch from in-person visits to virtual appointments – launching the AFC/Telecare portal, which provides online patient assessment/screening of COVID-19 symptoms or any other healthcare problems, such as acute illnesses and trauma, help managing chronic illness and prescription medication.

-The telemedicine option allowed AFC franchisees to maintain current patients, and also attracted new patients looking for a safer alternative to in-person visits.
+The telemedicine option allowed AFC franchisees to maintain current patients and also attracted new patients looking for a safer alternative to in-person visits.